-Rather than talking, or debating, with debtors, an expert collector spends most of their time on a call listening to discover the real facts of the situation hidden between the words.
+Rather than talking, or debating, with debtors, an expert collector spends most of their time on debt collection calls listening to discover the real facts of the situation hidden between the words.

 Broadly speaking, people are terrible listeners.
 We can comprehend facts much faster than we can speak, which means that when someone is talking, our minds often wander.
 Instead of really listening to the speaker, we focus on counter arguments or planning what to say next.
 As a collector, this means you may miss what the debtor is truly saying – both explicitly and between the lines.